Thanks to the relative ease and low costs of digital publishing, in the past few years there’s been a boom in high-quality online magazines.

 When it comes to written content, we’re of the belief you get what you pay for.
 You can’t expect to hire cheap freelancers and get anything worth publishing.
 By offering fair payment you’ll draw skilled professionals and be rewarded with quality content.

 Don’t skimp on your editor.
-Readers have razor sharp senses and it only takes a few errors and inconsistencies to start losing authority (and subscribers.)
+Readers have razor-sharp senses and it only takes a few errors and inconsistencies to start losing authority (and subscribers.)

-We’ve all heard the saying “you can’t judge a book by it’s cover”.
+We’ve all heard the saying “you can’t judge a book by its cover”.
 Well, surprise!
 Folks do.
 All the time.
 And the reality is, if your digital magazine doesn’t look great, people just won’t buy it.

 Beautiful design is part of what subscribers are paying for.
-A pro can help you come up with a unique design that fits your brand, gives an aesthetically-pleasing reading experience, and draws the eye of potential readers on digital newsstands.
+A pro can help you come up with a unique design that fits your brand, gives an aesthetically-pleasing reading experience, and draws the eye of potential readers to digital newsstands.

 Behance and Dribbble are two great online platforms to find remote designers.
-You can look through portfolios to get an idea of their work, then contact them to set up a meeting.
+You can look through portfolios to get an idea of their work, and then contact them to set up a meeting.

 It’s just not cost-effective to have unique photos on each page.
 We suggest that you hire a photographer for tent pole content like large features, covers, and interviews.
 That way you can make sure you capture the shots you need.